-Undergraduate Advanced Diploma in Research Theory and Practice 2020 - 2021 Course code: 2021GCR411 COURSE GUIDE University of Cambridge Institute of Continuing Education, Madingley Hall, Cambridge, CB23 8AQ Tel 01223 746222 www.ice.cam.ac.uk Welcome to the Undergraduate Advanced Diploma in Research Theory and Practice, a University of Cambridge award offered by the Institute of Continuing Education (ICE).
-The Advanced Diploma is designed so that students can develop the research skills necessary to conduct their own independent research project.
-Students will receive a broad research skills training which encompasses their chosen research specialism.
+Undergraduate Advanced Diploma in Research Theory and Practice 2021 - 2022 Course code: 2122GCR411 COURSE GUIDE Welcome to the Undergraduate Advanced Diploma in Research Theory and Practice, a University of Cambridge award offered by the Institute of Continuing Education (ICE).
 The Advanced Diploma is taught and awarded at FHEQ level 6 (i.e. third-year undergraduate level) and attracts 60 credits.
 The award is completed in one academic year.
-For further information about academic credit please see our website: http://www.ice.cam.ac.uk/studying-with-us/information-for-students/qualifications-that-we-offer.
+For further information about academic credit please see our website: www.ice.cam.ac.uk/info/academic-credits-cats-points The Advanced Diploma is designed so that students can develop the research skills necessary to conduct their own independent research project.
+Students will receive a broad research skills training which encompasses their chosen research specialism.
 The course offers three termly units and a syllabus and reading and resource list for each of these units are included in this course guide.
+The programme will be taught remotely, through pre-recorded lectures which students can access at times convenient to them in addition to scheduled live sessions where tutor and students will gather for discussion.
+While attendance at the live sessions is encouraged, all sessions will be recorded and will be accessible via the Virtual Learning Environment (VLE).
+Discussion forums and suggestions for additional reading and resources will also be found on the VLE.
 The course aims to: